 What is lockout tagout?

-Lockout tagout (LOTO) is a safety protocol designed to prevent accidental injuries during equipment service and maintenance.
+Lockout tagout (LOTO) is a safety protocol designed to prevent accidental injuries during equipment service and maintenance (opens in new tab).
 It involves locking a work area and machine with a lock (padlocks, chains, valve clamps, wedges or pins) and tagging it with signs (like safety tags), before shutting off power or removing a component from a machine.

 When does lockout tagout occur?